alang8/alang8/README.md

 - 💡 I'm constantly curious and enjoy discovering new technologies and their practical applications.
 - 🎓 Currently pursuing a Bachelor's degree in Computer Science and Economics, combining technical expertise with business acumen.
-- 💻 Strong programming skills in languages like Python, Java, and C++.
+- 💻 Strong programming skills in languages like Python, Java, and JavaScript.
 Always eager to learn and adapt to new programming languages and frameworks.
 - 🤝 Excellent collaboration and communication skills honed through group projects and extracurricular activities.
 - 📊 Solid foundation in statistical analysis, data modeling, and econometric methods.
 - 📚 Passionate about staying up-to-date with the latest industry trends and advancements.